Haemonetics (NYSE:HAE) Issues FY 2022 Earnings Guidance

 Haemonetics (NYSE:HAE) updated its FY 2022 earnings guidance on Tuesday.
 The company provided EPS guidance of $2.400-$2.650 for the period, compared to the Thomson Reuters consensus EPS estimate of $2.760.
 The company issued revenue guidance of $983.62 M-$1.02 billion, compared to the consensus revenue estimate of $1.01 billion.

-Several equities analysts have weighed in on the company.
-Zacks Investment Research upgraded Haemonetics from a sell rating to a hold rating and set a $63.00 price target for the company in a report on Wednesday, August 18th.
-Raymond James dropped their target price on Haemonetics from $75.00 to $70.00 and set an outperform rating for the company in a report on Wednesday, November 10th.
-Finally, JMP Securities dropped their target price on Haemonetics from $90.00 to $80.00 and set an outperform rating for the company in a report on Wednesday, November 10th.
-Two investment analysts have rated the stock with a hold rating and eight have issued a buy rating to the stock.
-Based on data from MarketBeat, Haemonetics presently has a consensus rating of Buy and an average target price of $75.63.
+Several analysts have recently issued reports on the company.
+Zacks Investment Research raised Haemonetics from a sell rating to a hold rating and set a $63.00 price objective on the stock in a report on Wednesday, August 18th.
+Raymond James decreased their price objective on Haemonetics from $75.00 to $70.00 and set an outperform rating on the stock in a report on Wednesday, November 10th.
+Finally, JMP Securities decreased their price objective on Haemonetics from $90.00 to $80.00 and set an outperform rating on the stock in a report on Wednesday, November 10th.
+Two analysts have rated the stock with a hold rating and eight have issued a buy rating to the stock.
+According to MarketBeat, Haemonetics presently has a consensus rating of Buy and a consensus price target of $75.63.

-An institutional investor recently raised its position in Haemonetics stock.
-Morgan Stanley increased its holdings in shares of Haemonetics Co.
-(NYSE:HAE) by 18.8% in the second quarter, according to its most recent filing with the SEC.
-The fund owned 688,353 shares of the medical instruments supplier’s stock after acquiring an additional 108,691 shares during the period.
-Morgan Stanley owned about 1.35% of Haemonetics worth $45,872,000 at the end of the most recent quarter.
-Hedge funds and other institutional investors own 98.15% of the company’s stock.
+A hedge fund recently raised its stake in Haemonetics stock.
+Morgan Stanley raised its holdings in Haemonetics Co.
+(NYSE:HAE) by 18.8% during the 2nd quarter, according to its most recent filing with the Securities & Exchange Commission.
+The fund owned 688,353 shares of the medical instruments supplier’s stock after acquiring an additional 108,691 shares during the quarter.
+Morgan Stanley owned approximately 1.35% of Haemonetics worth $45,872,000 as of its most recent filing with the Securities & Exchange Commission.
+98.15% of the stock is currently owned by institutional investors and hedge funds.

 Haemonetics Corp. is a global healthcare company, which engages in the development and distribution of hematology products and solutions.
 It operates through the following segments: Plasma, Blood Center, Hospital, and Corporate.
 The Plasma segment offers automated plasma collection and donor management software systems.